dpinney/r3it/Readme.md

 #### Updating the Application

 In the main r3it directory, run a `git pull`.
 Updated code will be installed, while the database and configuration values will be preserved.

+## Acknowledgments

+This material is based upon work supported by the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy (EERE) under the Solar Energy Technologies Office Award Number DE-EE0009011.